StackmateNetwork/stackmate.in/content/learn/_index.md

 The bitcoin base layer must always support decentralization, which means keeping the size of blocks small so that new peers can join the network and easily run a full node and maintain a copy of the entire ledger.

 This protects the network for coordinated attacks and ensures much higher availability and reliability than any centralized or weakly decentralized system.

-### A tool for social evolution

-We often find ourselves projecting hatred towards money.
-Poverty is often seen as a side-effect of it.
-However, it is not money, rather FIAT money, that has created this reputation. `Fiat is a fundamentally rigged system.` This means, the incentives of those who take part in this system are rooted from biased first principles.

-`A bitcoin standard fundamentally changes economic incentives.` The debt based fiat economy is the cause of half the worlds problems today, where a few advance at the expense of the many.
-It is not the fault of any one single individual, rather from our collective acceptance of such a system that corrupts the incentives of man.

-For civilization to advance, we must seek the truth, and Bitcoin has provided us with the tools and memes to begin doing so.

-Bitcoin is the only instance of a `decentralized & immutable` ledger of economic activity.
-The digital equivalent of `carving facts into stones`.